 "Because you needed to go.
 You'd worked so hard for it.
 And Decker needed you."
 He looked down.
 "I was never slumming with you.
 And I'm not slumming now.
 Come on."
 He took her hand clumsily in his and led her onto the dance floor before she could change her mind.

 This was not the tactic Spock had told him, this was anything but suave, but honesty was what he hadn't given her, and he thought honesty was what she needed right now.
 And maybe to see him leveled as much as she was.

 He'd hurt her.
 He'd hurt himself, too, long before he broke up with her.

-It took them a while to find their rhythm, but then she relaxed in his arms, he nuzzled her hair and whispered in her ear, “I love you.
-I’ve missed you.
-Don’t leave the ship.
-I don’t like who I am without you.”
+It took them a while to find their rhythm, but then she relaxed in his arms and he nuzzled her hair as he whispered in her ear, "I love you.
+I've missed you.
+Don't leave the ship.
+I don't like who I am without you."

 The music changed, people switched out around them, but they didn't stop dancing.